 When traveling around Southeast Asia it is common to cross the Laos-Vietnam border.
-There are a number of land border crossings which you can use and there are a number of different ways to make the journey.
+There are a number of land border crossings which you can use and there are several different ways to make the journey.

 How to Get from Laos to Vietnam: Crossings and Routes

 There are 6 different land border crossings between Laos and Vietnam:

 - Sop Hun (Laos) – Tay Trang (Vietnam)

 - Na Maew (Laos) – Nam Xoi (Vietnam)

 - Nam Can (Laos) – Nam Khan (Vietnam)

 - Nam Phao (Laos) – Cau Treo (Vietnam)